juliofortunato/marvel-heroes/README.md

 npm install
 ```

-Rename the `.env.example` file to `.env` and fill in both public and private keys for the API of [Marvel Developer Portal](https://developer.marvel.com/).
+Rename the `.env.example` file to `.env.local` and fill in both public and private keys for the API of [Marvel Developer Portal](https://developer.marvel.com/).

 Then you can start the application using